montezumba/TiviAppDev/README.md

 ## Getting Started

  The simpliest way of getting started is to clone this repository and start exploring the demo projects.
 The following sections will guide you through the neccessary steps for getting the "Hello World" projects up and running on your machine.
-So use your favorite Git client to cone this repository at: ```https://github.com/montezumba/TiviAppDev.git``` and let's get started!
+So use your favorite Git client to clone this repository at: ```https://github.com/montezumba/TiviAppDev.git``` and let's get started!

 ### Android Provider

  This type of provider is the most powerfull option and is best suited for Android Developers who wish to add some non-trivial logic that should be executed on a native environment.
-For this, you will need to have some knowledge of developing Android applications and the following environment set up:
+For this, you will need to have some knowledge on developing Android applications and the following environment set up:
  - Android Studio 3.1.3 or above.
  - Android SDK support for API 27.
  - An Android device running Android 4.2 or higher